lchromel/telegram_prompt_bot/guide.md

 “Close-up of a hand with neon nails holding a phone, ride-hailing app open.
 In the background: a red tuk tuk with the driver at the wheel.”

 “A woman holding her phone in front of her chest.
 The side of a white Yaris is visible behind, driver faintly seen through the glass.”

+### Couple
+[keywords: Couple, man and woman, two passengers, Two women, Two men, Mother and child, Father and child, Friends, two girls]

+*Inside the car*

+**Examples:**
+*Inside car*
+“A stylish Ivorian couple sitting together in the back seat of a clean white sedan taxi.
+She’s wearing a neon green wrap top and silver hoop earrings, her hand casually on his knee; he wears a brown mohair sweater with layered chains and a cap.
+Through the side window, glimpses of Abidjan pass by — market stalls, motorbikes, and rooftops.
+Shot from the front seat with shallow depth of field and warm interior light.”

+*Inside car*
+“A Nigerian woman and her younger sister sit in the back seat of a new sedan, viewed from the driver’s POV.
+The older sister wears a structured blazer and satin head wrap, relaxed but upright.
+The younger one clutches a pink purse and wears a graphic sweatshirt.
+They’re both buckled in.
+City textures — signs, umbrellas, faded walls — flicker behind them through the glass.”

+*Inside car*
+“A Zambian man and his younger brother sit in the back seat of a white Toyota sedan, shot from the driver’s POV.
+The older one wears a black-and-red bomber and bucket hat, watching something out the window.
+The boy wears a bright graphic tee and rests a bag on his knees.
+Seatbelts are on.
+Outside: glimpses of markets and street vendors pass by.”

 ## Food Delivery